 Did you know that 40% of companies failed to meet their sales goals in 2021?
 No, not because they are bad at sales.
 Instead, this is due to sales becoming much more complicated year after year and creating new sales challenges that we have to overcome.

 Longer sales cycles, higher competition, lack of control over the sales journey, and a deficiency of high-quality leads are among the current challenge “trends” that the sales industry is facing.

 But from where we are standing, challenges are not dead ends; they are opportunities to rethink your sales approaches and come out stronger and better.

 This article will go through common B2B sales challenges and what you can do to avoid or neutralize them.

 1. The New Reality

-The COVID-19 pandemic hit the world economy pretty hard: Companies had to restructure their work processes and reevaluate their purchasing aspirations.
+The COVID-19 pandemic hit the world economy pretty hard: Companies had to restructure their B2B sales processes and reevaluate their purchasing aspirations.